weecology/lab-manual/Graduating:-SNRE.md

 - Submit the Graduate Survey
 - Submit the Proquest agreement

 All these steps are logged in the [Graduate Information Management Systems (GIMS)](https://gradschool.ufl.edu/gimsportal/gatorlink/portal.asp).
 They also have very strict deadlines outlined below.
+There is also an [official checklist](http://graduateschool.ufl.edu/graduate-life/graduation/graduation-checklist/).

 ## Other Notes
 Start discussing defense/graduation least 2 semesters *before* you intend to finish with: